-This rule sets forth a process to allow the department to make available community assistance funds to assist county boards of mental retardation and developmental disabilities (county boards) to acquire housing for individuals receiving supported living or individuals receiving supported living under a home and community-based services waiver.
+(A) Purpose This rule sets forth a process to allow the department to make available community assistance funds to assist county boards of developmental disabilities (county boards) to acquire housing for individuals receiving supported living including supported living funded by a home and community-based services waiver administered by the department.

-(2) "Construction" means the act or process of assembling or building a one-story single-family home or a one-story duplex from raw materials upon a permanent base or foundation specifically designed for the one-story single-family home or one-story duplex.
-Construction includes contracting with a builder to construct a home or the purchase of a manufactured home from a manufacturer.
+(2) "Construction" means the act or process of assembling or building a one-story single-family home, a one-story duplex, or a one-story quadplex from raw materials upon a permanent base or foundation specifically designed for the one-story single-family home, one-story duplex, or one-story quadplex.
+Construction includes contracting with a builder to construct a residence or the purchase of a manufactured home from a manufacturer.

 (4) "Duplex" means a separate or detached residence with two dwelling units designed and arranged for use by two families separated by a horizontal or vertical wall, each of which is heated independently of the other and has its own separate, private means of ingress and egress.

 (5) "Dwelling unit" means a single, self-contained unit providing independent living facilities for one or more individuals and which contains eating, living, sanitary, sleeping, and cooking facilities, all for the exclusive use by the occupants.

 (6) "Home and community-based services" has the same meaning as in section 5123.01 of the Revised Code.